AJSMonty/CV/README.md

 - Studied Drums to Grade 8
 - Advanced & Rescue Scuba Diving (PADI)
 - I'm really good at flying drones
-- Built a house during Lockdown
+- Learnt how to, and helped build and renovate an eco-house during lockdown

 ## Others